Frequently Asked Questions

 Education is not a major at East Tennessee State University.
 If you plan to teach, you must select a major that leads to teacher licensure.
 There are a variety of majors leading to licensure at the primary, elementary, and secondary levels.
 The Clemmer College houses four majors that lead to teacher licensure Early Childhood Development (elementary, PreK-3), Interdisciplinary Studies (Elementary, K-6), Physical Education, and Special Education.
 Some majors in the Colleges of Arts and Science, Business and Technology, and Public and Allied Health also lead to teacher licensure.
 For instance, if you want to teach high school math, you would major in Mathematics which is in the College of Arts and Sciences and minor in Teacher Education.
 After choosing a licensure area, you need to make an appointment to meet with a professional advisor in the Clemmer College.
 This appointment will be the first of many advisement sessions related to the specific licensure requirements for your major.

 What should my minor be?
 Can I minor in Education?

 A minor is not always required for majors leading to teacher licensure.
-If you are pursuing a teacher licensure major that does require a minor, your minor will be Teacher Education.
+If you are pursuing a teacher licensure major that does require a minor, your minor will be Secondary Education Teacher Preparation minor (SETP).
 This minor is only open to students pursuing teacher licensure.

 For students following a non-licensure program, the Clemmer College has minors in Early Childhood Development, Special Education, Human Development and Learning, Leisure Services, Sport Management, Physical Education, and Athletic Coaching.
 These minors will complement many of the majors at ETSU, although none of them will fulfill teacher licensure requirements.